 AB 645 establishes a five-year pilot program to give local transportation authorities in the cities of Glendale, Long Beach, Oakland, San Jose, and the City and County of San Francisco the authority to install speed safety systems.
 This can be done in certain areas, including a street meeting the standards of a safety corridor, on a street the local authority determines has had a high number of incidents, and school zones.
-For a jurisdiction with a population of over three million, no more than 125 systems can be operating, and it goes down from there in increments.
-These speed safety systems must be placed in locations that are geographically and socioeconomically diverse.
+For a jurisdiction with a population of over three million, no more than 125 systems must be placed in locations that are geographically and socioeconomically diverse.
 The program must meet certain requirements such as identification, regular inspection, and the systems provide real-time notification to the driver.
 A speed safety program cannot be operating on any California state route.